o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-of-washington/index.md

 ---

-## Faculty at Master of Human Centered Design & Engineering (HCDE) - University of Washington [🔗](https://www.hcde.washington.edu/faculty)
+## Faculty at Master of Human Centered Design & Engineering (HCDE) - University of Washington [read more](https://www.hcde.washington.edu/faculty)
 Faculty in the department of Human Centered Design & Engineering at the University of Washington in Seattle collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)